-- Make a menu on an easel or make place settings
+- Make a menu on an easel

 - Make a cornucopia for the table centerpiece

-- Pass out canapes on a plastic tray
+- Pass out appetizers on a tray

 - Take drink orders (they love this!)

 - Take photos – imagine the narrative your photos will tell when taken from their perspective!
-It will be the best holiday recap you’ve had
+It will be the best holiday recap you’ve had.

 - And help with CLEAN UP!

 Still want more fun activities for kids?
 Check out The Highlights Book of Things to Do.
 It was recently featured among TODAY’s best gifts for 7-year-olds.
 The book features over 530 activities developed to encourage children to explore, play, discover and keep them active!

 The book shares fun Thanksgiving activities for kids like clean up games, leftover pie ideas, and instructions for folding napkins into creative shapes.
 Whether you’re planning on having a large, small or virtual gathering this Thanksgiving, fancy napkin shapes are sure to impress your kids and guest.
 Like this fun tutorial for how to fold cloth napkins into silverware pockets.